Skip to content

 Romeo and Juliet laws

 Minnesota’s sex crime laws criminalizing age make an exception for lovers who are, though young, close enough in age.
 This reflects a cultural view that age should not be a crime for lovers close in age; but should be for one who is “too old.”
+Check out:

 Age sex crimes have serious consequences.
 You should have the best defense attorney possible, with experience defending Criminal Sexual Conduct charges.